Taiji (Tai chi)

 What is tai chi?

-Tai chi (taiji) is an ancient movement practice that develops centeredness, and fosters a connection to the deeper part of our being normally obscured by outer sensations and surface thoughts.
+Tai chi (taiji) is a method of internal development, an ancient movement practice that develops centeredness of body and mind, and fosters a connection to the deeper part of our being normally obscured by outer sensations and surface thoughts.

-Taiji translates as ‘grand ultimate’, similarly Yoga translates as ‘union’ with what is.
-Taiji practice is Taoist philosophy in motion.
+Taiji translates as ‘grand ultimate’, similarly Yoga translates as ‘union’.
+Taiji practice is Taoist philosophy in practice and it’s goal like true Yoga is ‘union’ with the ‘grand ultimate’.

 What are the benefits?